tidev/alloy/README.md

 After these steps, you can now run your projects in Titanium Studio.
 Be aware when working with an Alloy project that all files in your **Resources** directory are subject to being overwritten.
 All your work should be done in your project's **app** folder.

+If your new to Titanium development there is a web based guide to building your first app.
+Follow the link to the [Quick Start Guide](https://github.com/appcelerator/alloy/tree/master/docs/Alloy-bootstrap.zip) open the zip file and click on the index.html to run the guide.

 Environment requirements:
 	Titanium SDK  2.1.0 and greater